changkhothuychung/product-website/README.md

 # product-website

 - This is a product store using Expressjs as a backend.
 The master branch will display the newest version of the project.
 For different versions of the projects (static storage, Mysql as a database, MongoDB as a database, for example), please refer to the correct branch of that version.
+- The store contains two parts - one part being maintained by the admin and the other available to the user.
+The admin can input the available items of the store, edit the information of an item or delete one from the store.
+The user can view the available products, add one or multiple items to the cart, then checkout with the total price.

 # List of update dates of the project.